SimonZbinden/Dentosophia.ch/.project/llm_config.md

 ## **User Interaction**
 - Keep your answers as short as possible and as long as needed.
 - Do not explain why your code works, what you changed, etc.
+**When LLM suggests JavaScript**:
+- Reject the solution outright.
+- Respond with: "Architecture violation: JS ban.
+Propose a Jinja2/CSS alternative."

 ---